HisakoR/APCSP_Reference_Converter/README.md

 ## 2.FEATURES

-- Replace common expressions in python into APCSP reference form
+- Replace common expressions in python into APCSP Pseudocode form

 - Automatically skip the contents between " " and ''' ''' or after #